creativecreatorormaybenot/clock/README.md

   + The whole composition is transformed from x rotation `-pi / 2` to `0` and maybe skewed.

-    - Rotate about the bottom of the canvas, i.e.</a> have a flip over animation.
+    - Rotate about the bottom of the canvas, i.e.</a> have a flip up animation.

   + This could show that the goo actually reacts to the components (even more than the ball push already does).